riverlike14/Javascript/README.md

 The following chapters are main topic that the book covers.

 1. Introduction to JavaScript (Complete)
-2. Lexical Structure
+2. Lexical Structure (Complete)
-3. Types, Values, and Variables
+3. Types, Values, and Variables (Currently working on...)
 4. Expressions and Operators
 5. Statements
 6. Objects